-Hopeful small business owners are often surprised to learn they can avoid taking a loan or risking their home as collateral by using their retirement funds through Rollovers for Business Start-ups (ROBS).
+Hopeful small business owners are often surprised to learn they can avoid taking a loan or risking their home as collateral by using their retirement funds through Rollovers as Business Startups (ROBS).
 But are ROBS legal?
 Short answer – yes!
 For the long answer and tips on how to stay in compliance, read on.

-How are Rollovers for Business Start-ups (ROBS) legal?
+How are Rollovers as Business Startups (ROBS) legal?

 First, let’s address the biggest question: Yes, ROBS are legal and ROBS funding is not a tax loophole.
-Also know as 401(k) business financing, the ROBS structure involves rolling funds out of an existing retirement account, such as an IRA or 401(k) and then using that money to buy a franchise, or existing business, or as start-up capital.
+Also known as 401(k) business financing, the ROBS structure involves rolling funds out of an existing retirement account, such as an IRA or 401(k), and then using that money to buy a franchise, or existing business, or as startup capital.
 Many entrepreneurs and business advisors aren’t familiar with ROBS, and because it’s not a loan and the transaction is tax-free, some are lead to question the legality of the structure.

 However, ROBS funding has been legal since 1974 when Congress passed the Employee Retirement Income Security Act (ERISA).
 This law passed the responsibility of retirement saving from the employer to the employee — giving individuals the right to direct their retirement funds as they see fit.